clue/reactphp-buzz/README.md

 `Content-Length: 0` request header if the request method usually expects a request body (only applies to `POST`, `PUT` and `PATCH` HTTP request methods).

-If you're using a [streaming request body](#streaming), it will default to using `Transfer-Encoding: chunked` unless you explicitly pass in a matching `Content-Length` request header.
-See also [streaming](#streaming) for more details.
+If you're using a [streaming request body](#streaming-request), it will default to using `Transfer-Encoding: chunked` unless you explicitly pass in a matching `Content-Length` request header.
+See also [streaming request](#streaming-request) for more details.

 By default, all of the above methods default to sending requests using the HTTP/1.1 protocol version.
 If you want to explicitly use the legacy HTTP/1.0